Siyavula/bookbuilder/ROADMAP.md

-Validate book repo and give output         | Done LaTeX output                               | Done Minimal PDF manual layout                  | Not started HTML web output                            | Not started XHTML for Epub 3.0                         | Not started HTML for mobile                            | Not started Efficiency                                 | In progress Documentation                              | In progress
+Validate book repo and give output         | Done LaTeX output                               | Done Minimal PDF manual layout                  | Not started HTML web output                            | In Progress XHTML for Epub 3.0                         | In Progress HTML for mobile                            | In Progress Efficiency                                 | In progress Documentation                              | In progress